13frogs/FBLA_WebsiteDesign_2024_4/README.md

-# This is the fourth (and hopefully final) iteration of the 2024 Website design competition website
+# This is the fourth and final iteration of the 2024 Website design competition website